-Likewise, World Vision cares for children living in poverty worldwide and here at home in the U.S. Nearly 1 in 5 American children lives in poverty, according to the 2016 U.S. Census update.
-Parents in more than households have difficulty providing enough food for their families, reports the U.S. Department of Agriculture (USDA).
+Likewise, World Vision cares for children living in poverty worldwide and here at home in the U.S. Parents in more than 35 million households have difficulty providing enough food for their families, reports the U.S. Department of Agriculture (USDA).

-Dear Lord, Your Word often talks about the needy finding safety.
-We pray today that children with no place to call home will be guided to places of peace and security.
+Dear Lord, Your Word often talks about people in need finding safety.
+We pray today for homeless people, that children and families in need with no place to call home will be guided to places of peace and security.

 Raising children with two parents is challenging enough.
-Our nation’s single parents need an extra measure of grace to handle all the struggles they face alone.
-According to the U.S. Census Bureau, the poverty rate for single-mother families is 26.6 percent, more than double the rate of the rest of the U.S. population.
+According to a recent Pew Research report, the United States has the highest rate of children living in single-parent households in the world.
+In 2019, the U.S. Census Bureau reported that the poverty rate for single-mother families is 31%, which is nearly five times greater than the poverty rate for married couples, more than double the rate of the rest of the U.S. population.
 Only a third of single mothers receive child support.
 Ask God to sustain single moms and dads with His strength and raise up godly people to minister to them.

 Dear Lord, You are an ever-present help in time of trouble.
-Be a source of hope and encouragement to single mothers and fathers.
-Let them see Your love in both word and deed from the Christ-followers in their lives.
+Be a source of hope and encouragement to families with single mothers and fathers.
+Let them see Your love in both word and deed from the Christ followers in their lives.

 Pray for children who don’t have enough to eat.

-Dear Lord, Scripture tells us so many times that those who believe in You are to be kind to the poor and make sure they have enough to eat.
-Don’t let us forget that command for even a minute.
+Dear Lord, Scripture tells us so many times that people who believe in You are to be kind to the poor and make sure they have enough to eat.
+We pray that You don’t let us forget Your command to support children and families in need.

 Pray for teachers in low-income neighborhoods.